-3 The estimated cost to complete each Home, Health and Safety Assessment is \$368.00.
-The federal funds share is \$112.00.
+3 The estimated cost to complete each Home, Health and Safety Assessment is \$649.00.
+The federal funds share is \$175.00.

-- iii.
-The County shall pay CDSS quarterly.
-For Payment the County will draw down funds from the General Fund RFA allocation.
-Once the total RFA allocation is exceeded, the County will use its Local Revenue Fund (LRF) for subsequent payment(s). - iv.
-If it is determined by CDSS that the average Home Health and Safety Assessment greatly exceeds the estimated hours, CDSS shall provide the documentation regarding the number of hours to the County.
-For any extension of this Agreement or subsequent agreement for these services the amount paid to CDSS may be increased for the next fiscal year(s). - v.
-If the Exhibit A identifies that CDSS will provide only a portion of the County's Home Health and Safety Assessments, the cost of the Home Health and Safety Assessments shall be the same as identified in this Exhibit B, section A, paragraph 2 (c)(ii), above. - The County shall be responsible for payment of the contracted services and activities provided by CDSS in accordance with rates above from the following sources and in the following order: - General Fund Resource Family Approval allocation (if such exists in the State Budget); - the County's 2011 Realignment LRF; and - other County funds. - 4.
-Continuation of Services
+Health and Safety Assessments shall be the same as identified in this Exhibit B, section A, paragraph 2 (c)(ii), above.

+- 3. The County shall be responsible for payment of the contracted services and activities provided by CDSS in accordance with rates above from the following sources and in the following order:

+- General Fund Resource Family Approval allocation (if such exists in the State Budget);

+- the County's 2011 Realignment LRF; and

+- other County funds.

+- 4. Continuation of Services